-The primary target audience for this entire blog is college students but this post is especially for you.
+The primary target audience for this entire blog is college students but this post is especially for them.

 Regardless of whether or not you group them together, do you know what percent of your income they take for these taxes?
 Are you aware of how much your employer pays in addition to your payment?
 When you do your tax returns (or someone does them for you) do have any idea how income tax deductions and credits do or don't relate to Social Security/Medicare taxes?

-Once you've figured out what percents you pay, do you know what you're supposed to get in return?
-Do you know what you're going to get?
+Once you've figured out what percent you pay, do you know what you're supposed to get in return?
+Do you know what you're actually going to get?
 Is that really two different questions?

-I hope I've whet your appetite enough to go seek some anwers.
+I hope that I've whet your appetite enough to seek some answers.
 After you find those answers you can let me know if it was worth the effort.

 More to come...